2010–11 Port Vale F.C. season: League Two

 Before the start of the season there was speculation that manager Micky Adams would be approached by his former employers at Championship side Leicester City, having impressed in his position at Port Vale.
 Adams continued to make his mark at Vale though, releasing nine players, and signing Sean Rigg, Stuart Tomlinson, Justin Richards, Ritchie Sutton and Gary Roberts.
 Lewis Haldane was rushed into hospital after being bitten by an insect during a training session, forcing him to miss the first half of the season.
 Adams drafted in Reading winger Abdulai Bell-Baggie as a loan replacement for Haldane, and after an initial one-month period then replaced Bell-Baggie with Milton Keynes Dons loanee Jemal Johnson.

 After his side won their opening four away league fixtures for the first time in their history, talks began to extend Adams' contract beyond 2012 as early as September 2010.
 Five wins in five for September saw Adam's gifted the League Two Manager of the Month award, his team also boasting five clean sheets.
 In October, Anthony Malbon was loaned out to Newcastle Town, and was later released so as to allow him to join Leek Town permanently.
 Taking Malbon's place on the bench was Jake Speight, who joined on a two-month loan from Bradford City.
-Micky Adams was also handed the award for November, after his club advanced into the Third Round of the FA Cup and rose to the top of the League Two table on the back of five clean sheets in seven games.
-For his strong performances, John McCombe was also nominated for the League Two player of the month award.
+On 23 November, Vale recorded a 5–0 victory over Stockport County.
+Micky Adams was handed the Manager of the Month award for November, after his club advanced into the third round of the FA Cup and rose to the top of the League Two table on the back of five clean sheets in seven games.
+For his strong performances, John McCombe was also nominated for the League Two Player of the Month award.
 Departing for his boyhood club Sheffield United at the end of December 2010, Micky Adams left Vale in second position in League Two, though on a poor run of form.